cadeli/CdlUI/README.md

 And
    - Palette tool.

-The goal of this lib is to provide a very simple easy and light way to add many controls in one single view So, to make this lib as easy as possible for developpers,  there is
+To make this lib as easy as possible for developers,  there is
   - No XML
   - No bitmaps
   - Automatic scalable with resolution of the device
   - Default values
   - Default behaviriuos
+  - Very easy layouts
   - Callbacks on events